 When to visit the doctor; and when not to

 A stuffed or runny nose and a mild fever suggest a simple infection, probably viral.
 Symptoms of a viral infection usually disappear within 2 weeks.
 Itís time to visit a doctor if it extends.

-Throbbing eye pain and/or blurred vision are indicative of glaucoma or increased blood pressure.
+- Throbbing eye pain and/or blurred vision is indicative of glaucoma or increased blood pressure.
 Ignoring these symptoms tend to cause life-long health problems and may even result in loss of vision.

-A severe headache, followed by vomiting, nausea and confusion may be concussion or bleeding in the brain.
+- A severe headache, followed by vomiting, nausea and confusion may be due to concussion or bleeding in the brain.

-Meningitis or brain hemorrhage usually presents themselves with symptoms like severe headache, confusion, double vision, stiff neck, nausea and vomiting.
-Stay alert.
+- Meningitis or brain hemorrhage usually show symptoms like severe headache, confusion, double vision, stiff neck, nausea and vomiting.
+So stay alert.

 Latest Publications and Research on Top 10 Steps to a Perfect Self-Diagnosis[Study on the inverse problem of electrical impedance tomography based on self-diagnosis regularization]. - Published by PubMed

 Artificial Intelligence: Bayesian versus Heuristic Method for Diagnostic Decision Support. - Published by PubMed